applied-ai-lab/genesis/README.md

 | GENESIS | GQN | 79.4 (80.5) | - | - |
 | GENESIS | ShapeStacks | 235.4 | 0.57 (0.73+-0.03) | 0.72 (0.60+-0.09) |

-**NOTE:** Results can sometimes vary considerably between individual runs.
+**NOTE:** Results can vary between individual runs.
 It is recommended to perform multiple runs with different random seeds to obtain a sense for model performance.

-### Evaluation metrics
-See `scripts/compute_fid.py` and `scripts/compute_seg_metrics.py`.

-### Visualise reconstruction & generation
-See `scripts/visualise_reconstruction.py` and `scripts/visualise_generation.py`.

 ## Further particulars
 ### License